Molesworth History, Family Crest & Coats of Arms

 In Cornwall, another ancient branch of the family was found.
 "The manor of St. Kew, which has long been in the Molesworths, is the property of Sir A. O. Molesworth."

-Important Dates for the Molesworth family
+Early History of the Molesworth family

 This web page shows only a small excerpt of our Molesworth research.
 Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Molesworth History in all our PDF Extended History products and printed products wherever possible.